a-b-street/docs/book/src/tech/map/geometry/README.md

 effort.
 Determining the shape of roads and intersections is one of those problems, so this article is a deep-dive into how it works and why it's so hard.

-Note: There's no "related work" section here -- I haven't found many other projects attempting something like this.
-I've seen a few research papers going in this direction, but none of them pointed to any code to try.
-The approach I'll describe has many flaws -- I'm not claiming this is a good solution, just the one that A/B Street uses.
+Note: The approach I'll describe has many flaws -- I'm not claiming this is a good solution, just the one that A/B Street uses.
 If you see a way to improve anything here, let me know about it!
-Even better, try it for real and send a PR -- there's plenty of tooling to help you debug and visually diff against the existing implementation.
-There should be a convenient button at the top-right of this page to suggest an edit in Github.

 <!-- toc -->